Setting up a company in Ireland can be attractive to new Startups or existing business owners who want to move their

 The EEA consists of the 28 member states of the EU.
 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom, additionally Iceland, Liechtenstein and Norway.

-If you’re a resident in one of the above countries, you don’t need to read on.
+If you’re a resident of one of the above countries, you don’t need to read on.
 You can go ahead and read more about company registration in Ireland.

 “Resident”, “nationality”, “domicile”, and “citizen”… what is the difference, and how does it affect registering a company in the state?

-To set up a company in Ireland, you need to consider where you are actually living/resident.
-In other words, if you consider your home to be outside of the EEA, then you are considered a non-EEA resident.
+To set up a company in Ireland, you must consider where you live/resident.
+In other words, if you consider your home outside of the EEA, you are considered a non-EEA resident.

 For example, you have an Irish passport, and you live in Dubai.
 Therefore you’re a non-EEA resident.